Day one

 This workshop will look at the neurobiology of trauma on the brain and its impact on family members experiencing divorce and separation.
 Leanne will draw on knowledge from esteemed experts in this area, such as Professor Van de Kolk, Janina Fischer and Judith Herman to help us understand what trauma is, and how the brain responds to trauma, and what to expect and/or look for if we suspect our clients have been impacted by trauma.

-The workshop will also explore the principles and practices of a trauma-informed approach to all facets of the lawyer/client relationship, and, in particular how you can utilise this process when mediating and/or using a collaborative approach to resolving your clients’ issues.
+The workshop will also explore the principles and practices of a trauma-informed approach to all facets of the lawyer/client relationship, and, in particular, how you can utilise this process when mediating and/or using a collaborative approach to resolving your clients’ issues.

 Finally, the workshop will explore the issue of vicarious trauma and the importance of understanding how this can impact on practitioners and how employers and employees (as well as colleagues and players within the family law arena) can adopt and practice a trauma-informed approach to self-care and the wellness of those working in this highly emotive area.